gleber/ledger-parsita/memory-bank/systemPatterns.md

 - Using Python for development due to its suitability for text processing and data manipulation.
 - Using the `parsita` library for parsing the hledger journal format.
 - Using the `returns` library for error handling.
-- **Implementing a robust FIFO logic by iterating through transactions to find sales and matching them against lots stored in the `BalanceSheet`.**
+- **Implemented a robust FIFO logic by iterating through transactions to find sales and matching them against lots stored in the `BalanceSheet`.
+This logic is now integrated into the Balance Sheet Builder.**
 - **Designing a mechanism for safely updating the hledger journal file in place (future step).**
 - **Implemented an in-memory caching mechanism for source position lookups to improve parsing performance.**
 - **Each test file must contain at most 500 lines of code; if a file is longer, it should be split into multiple files.**